 1 2 3

-depends: All applications link by default with the NAppGUI SDK libraries.
-If the application needs additional dependencies, such as libraries created by the user, we will write them in this field separated by semicolons (eg.
+depends: All desktop applications link by default to the NAppGUI SDK libraries.
+If the application needs additional dependencies, such as libraries created by yourself, we will write them in this field separated by semicolons (eg.

 "physics;render").
-As in this project we do not have any we passed an empty string (
+As in this project we don't have any, we pass an empty string (

 nrcMode: How resources will be managed.
-For the moment,
+At the moment,

 NRC_EMBEDDED.
-We will deepen them in the next chapter Resources.
+We will delve into them in the chapter Resources.

-You can create as many new applications as you want.
-You just have to repeat the process, adding new ones
+You can create as many applications within the same solution as you want.
+You just have to repeat the process, adding new

 desktopApp()to the script